We’ll send a Pension Savings Statement (PSS) to you if you meet one or more of the following criteria at 5 April 2023:

 If you have benefits in alpha and one of the other pension schemes, you will receive two PSS.
 If you only have benefits in alpha, you will receive one PSS.

 PSS are sent by second class post.
-Please allow up to five working days after the date shown on the schedule for your statement to arrive.
+Please allow up to 6 October for your statement to arrive.